curt-mitch/curt-mitch/README.md

 # Howdy! 🤠

 My name is Curtis Mitchell.
-I'm a software developer focused on privacy-enhancing technologies, machine-learning and artificial intelligence, and full-stack web development.
+I'm a software engineer focused on privacy-enhancing technologies, machine-learning and artificial intelligence, and full-stack web development.
 I currently work for the [US Census Bureau](https://www.census.gov/) on the [xD team](https://xd.gov/), and I am also an open-source contributor and core team member of [OpenMined](https://www.openmined.org/).
 Previously I worked as a contractor for NASA on the [SimLabs](https://www.nasa.gov/simlabs/) team at the Ames Research Center, and before that I worked for several data science and machine learning startups.
 I grew up in Texas and Missouri and now hang my hat in San Francisco, California.
 When I'm not behind a keyboard you can usually find me cooking something tasty 🥘🌮🍜, exercising 💪🏼, learning and practicing languages 🇯🇵🇫🇷🇩🇪, or reading a good book 📚.

 ## Links